Iranian Americans: Texas

 Texas also has a large population of Iranian descent.
 And like California, Iranians in Texas are concentrated in the larger major cities of the state.
 Houston has the largest population of Iranians and Iranian expats, with an estimated 70,000 residents (50,000 in 1994), mainly due to the Texas Medical Center and the presence of large energy companies.
 Houston contains an Iranian business district including shops and restaurants that has been dubbed "Little Persia" by the Houston Press.
 There are many Iranian Zoroastrians and Baháʼís living there.

-Some of the more well known residents of the Houston area in the past or present are Jasmin Moghbeli, Susan Roshan, Shawn Daivari, Farinaz Koushanfar, Haydeh, Mahasti and Kavon Hakimzadeh (captain of the US09S Harry Truman Naval aircraft carrier).
+Some of the more well known residents of the Houston area in the past or present are Jasmin Moghbeli, Susan Roshan, Shawn Daivari, Farinaz Koushanfar, Hayedeh, Mahasti and Kavon Hakimzadeh (captain of the US09S Harry Truman Naval aircraft carrier).
 Ibrahim Yazdi was a graduate of Baylor College of Medicine and Kamal Kharazi also is an alumnus of University of Houston.
 Hushang Ansary, an active philanthropist, has been a "founding benefactor" of the Houston Museum of Fine Arts.
 The George Bush Presidential Library has a gallery named after him.
 Iranians in Houston particularly came under the spotlight when Iranian student and activist Gelareh Bagherzadeh was murdered in Houston in 2012.
 The perpetrator, Ali Irsan, was later convicted and sentenced to death for the crime, an honor killing in retaliation against Bagherzadeh's encouragement of Irsan's daughter to leave Islam and marry a Christian man.
 The other notable Iranian in Texas that gained national attention in recent years was UT Austin's Omid Kokabee who was imprisoned in Iran for political reasons.

 The Dallas-Fort Worth metropolitan area is estimated to have over 30,000 Iranian-Americans.
 Iran's first astronaut Anousheh Ansari for many years was a resident of Plano, Texas, a suburb of Dallas-Fort Worth.
 Dallas' Iranian community was large and influential enough to host US Secretary of State Mike Pompeo for a private visit in April 2019.
 And San Antonio and Austin each are said to have 3000–5000 Iranian American residents each, who are mostly attracted to large academic centers of excellence such as South Texas Medical Center and UT Austin or the climate of the Texas Hill Country area that is not un-similar to the southern Iran Zagros Mountains region.
 The largest concentration of Mandaeans from Khuzestan outside the middle east are settled in the San Antonio area.
 The Shah of Iran was also last hospitalized at San Antonio's Wilford Hall Ambulatory Surgical Center in Lackland Air Force Base during his last days.
 This is the same base that trained many pilots of Iran's Royal Air Force before the 1979 revolution.

 Public party during Chaharshanbe Suri in San Antonio.

 Shahrvand newsletter has been published in Dallas for over 20 years.

 A popular Iranian restaurant in southern Texas.

 Kavon Hakimzadeh the captain of the USS Harry Truman is a Texan by birth.